 All staff have a professional obligation to raise professional concerns about the conduct of colleagues.
 Where a member of staff is concerned that a child is at risk of physical or psychological injury due to the conscious or unconscious behaviour of another member of staff, their concerns must be passed on.
-The initial point of contact should be the Lead Safeguarding Officer;
+The initial point of contact should be the Safeguarding Leads.
+If the area of concern involves the Safeguarding Leads, the initial contact should be with an appropriate Trustee, specifically the Chair, Treasurer, or Vice-Chair.